 I think that people are generally interested in the proceedings that take place in hospital and there is also a fascination that drives this interest.
 People want to get an insight, in order to have a slight idea of what goes on inside the life of doctors and other people inside the hospitals.
 I have stated before our interview that I have a lack of imagination for many jobs.
 Everybody knows a little bit about the profession of a doctor from visits of his or her family doctor.
 I think that people are particularly interested in everything that is related to emergency rooms.
-I really have to say that this area in hospitals is quite accurately displayed in the tv series and also researched a very profound manner.
-The tv show doctors deliver a baby and then they go on to perform a heart surgery.
+I really have to say that this area in hospitals is quite accurately displayed in the tv series and also researched in a very profound manner.
+But in tv shows the doctors deliver a baby and then they go on to perform a heart surgery.
 In reality things do not work like this.
-This specialization is getting more and more extreme, as medicine continues to evolve.

 Are many things portrayed incorrectly in these shows?

-Yes, that all doctors can do everything is not true and this is also what makes me really angry about the tv shows.
+Yes, and that is what makes me really angry at times.
+It is not true, that all doctors can do everything.
 In reality every doctor is very specialized in one field.
 I am an internist and I cannot perform surgeries.
 During my medical degree, I attended three surgeries.
-Only the surgeon can operate on someone and the surgeon is only specialized in heart, stomach or head.
+Only the surgeon can operate on someone and the surgeon is only specialized in heart or stomach or head.
 In the TV shows every doctor can perform surgeries and also for every organ.
 The tv show doctors deliver a baby and then they go on to perform a heart surgery.
 In reality things do not work like this.
 This specialization is getting more and more extreme, as medicine continues to evolve.
 Even when you are relatively specialized like me, then it is still very difficult to oversee everything.

 Does this mean that continuous innovation leads to more specialization?